Learn how to make a large paper mache planet Earth with this easy-to-follow tutorial.

 Painting the Paper Mache Planet Earth

-Reference a globe to get a general idea of how to draw the continents onto your project.
 This does not need to be perfect.
-I used a pencil to draw my outline then traced over it with a black Sharpe.
+I used a pencil to draw my outline, and then I traced it over with a black Sharpe.

 Next, paint in the water using blue acrylic paint.
-While the first coat of paint was still wet, I mixed in a little white paint to add some dimension.
+While the first coat of paint was still wet, I mixed in a little white paint to add dimension.

 Finally, I used brown chalk pastels and a wet paintbrush to add color to the land areas.
 This step is totally optional.
 Your globe will look great with or without it.

 Overall, I am thrilled with how this turned out.
-I think it will be a great addition to our space party and I enjoyed making it.
+I think it will be a great addition to our space party, and I enjoyed making it.

 This is so fun!
 My kids love doing crafts like this.
 I’ll have to show them this and have them work on this project for geography this year.